klutchell/balena-zoneminder/README.md

 mkfs.ext4 /dev/sda1 -L ZONEMINDER
 ```

-Restart the `zoneminder` service and the storage should be mounted at `/var/cache/zoneminder`.
+Restart the `zoneminder` service and any partitions with the label `ZONEMINDER` will be mounted at `/media/{UUID}`.

+The system path to the mount location(s) are printed in the logs.

+Once logged into the ZoneMinder dashboard, add the storage location under Options -> Storage -> Add New Storage.

 ## connect to dashboard